Dubrovnik

 The Republic of Ragusa

 From the 14th to the 19th century, Dubrovnik thrived as the independent Republic of Ragusa.
-Built on diplomacy, trade, and maritime skill, it rivaled larger powers while preserving remarkable freedom and autonomy for such a small city-state.
+Built on diplomacy, trade, and maritime skill, it rivalled larger powers while preserving remarkable freedom and autonomy for such a small city-state.

 A Glimpse into Dubrovnik's History